/

 Protecting your mental health with personal boundaries

-How to Set Boundaries: A Primer for Parents
+How To Set Boundaries: A Primer For Parents

 Personal boundaries define your values, needs and limitations.
 They are essential for maintaining your sense of self and protecting your mental health from external pressures.
 Without personal boundaries, you may find yourself overcommitted, overwhelmed and emotionally exhausted.